Frequently Asked Questions for DIA Reporting Entities

 Section 23 of the AML/CFT Act specifies the Enhanced CDD requirements in relation to beneficiaries of trusts.

 Where a beneficiary is a natural person, but not a beneficial owner, you are only required to obtain the beneficiary’s name and date of birth.
 You do not have to verify this information.
-As clarified in the Trusts as a customer fact sheet (PDF, 133KB), this arises if a beneficiary has an interest of 25% or less in the trust property and does not have effective control of the trust.
+As clarified in the Trusts as a customer (PDF, 258KB), this arises if a beneficiary has an interest of 25% or less in the trust property and does not have effective control of the trust.

 Where your customer is a discretionary trust, a charitable trust, or any type of trust that has more than ten beneficiaries, section 23(2)(b) of the AML/CFT Act allows you to relax this requirement further.
 In such cases you are only required to obtain: